 Blue light is a part of the visible light that can damage the retina if exposed for a long time.
-It’s known that blue light emitted by a phone or computer screen can screw up your sleep cycle.
+It’s also known that blue light emitted by a phone or computer screen can screw up your sleep cycle.

 - 1 #1 Reduce blue light on Android smartphone